Mark Canning (footballer): Career

-Canning started his career at Kilmarnock, making his debut on 23 August 2001 in a 1–0 win over Glenavon in the UEFA Cup.
-His league debut came nearly eight months later in May 2002 when he replaced Shaun Dillon during a 2–2 draw with Dundee United.
-However Canning struggled to establish himself in the side and was released by Kilmarnock in 2005, joining Stirling Albion.
+Canning started his career at Kilmarnock, making his debut on 23 August 2001 in a 1 – 0 win over Glenavon in the UEFA Cup.
+His league debut came nearly eight months later in May 2002, when he replaced Shaun Dillon during a 2 – 2 draw with Dundee United.
+However, Canning struggled to establish himself in the side and was released by Kilmarnock in 2005, joining Stirling Albion.

 He remained at Forthbank Stadium for a short time, later joining Dumbarton, where he established himself in the first team, making over 90 appearances in all competitions during a three-year spell.
 Despite helping the side to the Scottish Third Division title, Canning was released by the club at the end of the season, instead signing with Albion Rovers.
-He made his debut on 25 July 2009 as a last minute substitute during a 2–0 win over Ayr United in the Challenge Cup, his first goal coming on 10 October in a 2–0 win over Elgin City.
+He made his debut on 25 July 2009 as a last minute substitute during a 2 – 0 win over Ayr United in the Challenge Cup, his first goal coming on 10 October in a 2 – 0 win over Elgin City.

-On 27 August 2010, Canning left Albion Rovers he left and now he is playing amateur football.
+On 27 August 2010, Canning left Albion Rovers.
+He is now playing amateur football.

 On 10 January 2020, Canning signed for Junior Side Arthurlie.